fruitflybrain/ffbo.launcher/README.md

 The entire set of images is about 30 GB, so depending on your network speed, it will take some time to download all of them.
-Once they are done, you should find the following 3 docker images in your system.
+Once they are done, you should find the following 3 docker images in your system (ignore "ffbo.neurokernel" image).

 ![result of `docker-compose pull`](https://raw.githubusercontent.com/fruitflybrain/ffbo.launcher/images/images/pull.jpg "result of `docker-compose pull`")